codefresh-io/docs.codefresh.io/_docs/pipelines/steps/build.md

 ## Securing container images with Codefresh OIDC and keyless signing

-If you have set up integration with Codefresh as an official OIDC provider (see [OIDC in pipelines]({{site.baseurl}}/docs/integrations/oidc-pipelines/)), you can securely sign artifacts created by build steps in pipelines with keyless signing.
-Anyone can then verify the authenticity of container images as created by Codefresh pipelines.
+If you have set up integration with Codefresh as an official OIDC provider (see [OIDC in pipelines]({{site.baseurl}}/docs/integrations/oidc-pipelines/)), you can securely sign artifacts created by build steps in pipelines using keyless signing.
+This ensures that any organization can verify the authenticity of container images created by Codefresh pipelines.

-You need to add two steps to your pipelines:
+To enable keyless signing with Codefresh as OIDC provider, you need the following steps to your pipelines:
-1. `obtain-oidc-id-token` step
+1. `obtain-oidc-id-token`
-1. `cosign-sign` as a freestyle step
+1. `cosign-sign` (as a freestyle step)

-To verify artifacts created and signed by Codefresh pipelines, see [Verifying artifacts signed with Codefresh pipelines]({{site.baseurl}}/docs/security/pipelines-verify-cf-artifacts/).
+For details on verifying artifacts signed by Codefresh pipelines, see [Verifying artifacts signed with Codefresh pipelines]({{site.baseurl}}/docs/security/pipelines-verify-cf-artifacts/).

-You can find detailed information including on keyless signing architecture and comparisons in our [blog](https://codefresh.io/blog/securing-containers-oidc/){:target="\_blank"} on the same.
+For detailed information including on keyless signing, including its architecture, [read our blog](https://codefresh.io/blog/securing-containers-oidc/){:target="\_blank"} on the same.

 ### Example pipeline with keyless signing for container image

-Here's a sample pipeline definition with the required steps.
-As you can see the first two steps are the familiar `clone` and `build` steps.
+Below is an example pipeline that includes the necessary steps for keyless signing.
+The initial steps are the `clone` and `build` steps.

-This pipeline includes:
-A new dedicated stage for signing the created container image comprising the `obtain-oidc-id-token` and `cosign-sign` steps described below the example.
+The pipeline then includes a dedicated stage for signing the container image, using the `obtain-oidc-id-token` and `cosign-sign` steps after the example.

 ```yaml
 version: "1.0"